Arcuate fasciculus: Developmental differences

-Dorsal Stream
+Dorsal stream

-The Dual-Stream model of language proposes that there are two streams by which the brain processes language information: the dorsal and ventral streams.
+The two-streams hypothesis of language proposes that there are two streams by which the brain processes language information: the dorsal and ventral streams.
 The basis of this model is generally accepted, however the details of it are highly contentious.
 The dorsal pathway consists of multiple fiber tracts, one of which is the arcuate fasciculus.
 The dorsal pathway as a whole is implicated in sensory-to-motor mapping and processing complex syntax.

-Role in Language
+Role in language

 Syntax

 Syntax refers to a set of rules by which we order words within a language.
 Some researchers argue that syntax is what distinguishes language as a uniquely human capacity.
 Though the exact function of the arcuate fasciculus is still debated, the predominant theory is that it is involved with processing complex sequences of syntax.
 Studies indicate that as the arcuate fasciculus matures and undergoes myelination, there is a corresponding increase in the ability to process syntax.
 Furthermore, lesions in the arcuate fasciculus often result in difficulties with syntax.
 Researchers have found that when subjects are confronted with difficult syntactic structures, there is high synchronicity between the left frontal and parietal regions due to their connection by the arcuate fasciculus.
 This research further supports the arcuate fasciculus as the key component of human language.